 Skin shedding in Leopard geckos

-Unlike some other lizards, Leopard geckos will often shed their skin in one complete piece.
+Unlike some other, shorter lizards(54), Leopard geckos will often shed their skin in one complete piece(54).
 Shedding can also happen in a couple of large pieces.
 The old skin breaks near the mouth and in many cases, the cast skin peels backwards over the body from head to tail.
 The active skin shedding process will take place over a short period of time (usually one to two hours in Leopard geckos(32)).

 Baby and juvenile Leopard geckos grow faster meaning they will shed their skins more frequently than adults — typically every 10(32) to 14 days.
 The growth rate will depend on factors such as the amount of food given, the environmental temperature, health status and the genes of the Leopard gecko.